cadorin-co/changelog/README.md

-# changelog
+# CHANGELOG/AUTO TAGGING

-This repo was created to test changelog and tag generation..
+This repo was created to test changelog and tag generation.

+## Auto Tagger

+The auto tagger uses the merge commit message to create the tags, so be sure to add either #major, #minor or #patch on it.

+## CHANGELOG

+Changelog will be generated and commited in the main branch when the PR status is closed.